-The bill amends the 1947 Public Act 336, which governs collective bargaining for public employees in Michigan.
+This bill amends the 1947 Public Act 336, which governs collective bargaining for public employees in Michigan.
 It emphasizes the obligation of public employers to engage in collective bargaining with employee representatives while outlining specific subjects that are prohibited from being included in negotiations.
-Notably, the bill introduces new provisions that clarify the authority of public school employers over various operational decisions, such as the establishment of school year schedules, the management of employee benefits, and the use of volunteers.
-It also specifies that certain decisions regarding employee discipline, performance evaluations, and staffing reductions are solely within the discretion of the public employer.
+Notably, the bill introduces new provisions that clarify the responsibilities and rights of public school employers, including the management of school operations and the authority to make decisions regarding various operational aspects without the need for bargaining.
+The bill also specifies that certain decisions, such as those related to employee discipline, performance evaluations, and staffing, are solely within the authority of the public employer.

 Statutes affected: Senate Introduced Bill: 423.215